ppy/osu-wiki/wiki/Tournaments/RESC/2026/en.md

 | **Waddle Dee** | **0** | -1 | Time to Say Hi | *win by default* |
 | **The cup** | **5** | 0 | LETS LARP | [![#1](/wiki/shared/link/Link.png)](https://osu.ppy.sh/community/matches/121373969) |

-### Qualifiers (outdated)
+### Qualifiers

-Seeding results are calculated by ranking each team according to their Z-sum as defined [here](/wiki/Tournaments/Common_seeding_methods#z-sum).
+Seeding results are calculated by ranking each team according to their Zipf's score as defined [here](/wiki/Tournaments/Common_seeding_methods#zipf's-law).
 The results of the Qualifiers can be found on [Main Spreadsheet](https://docs.google.com/spreadsheets/d/1Md62htYhsmBaVn8eM29XJBgaFCbmvcLJyqdcu5k9Gwo/edit?rm=minimal).

-## Ruleset (outdated)
+## Ruleset

+Full version of the Ruleset can be seen on the [Rulebook](https://docs.google.com/document/d/14TPCuaMUyNkO7w5g5cJtmkLLSL6Sizjs6cIPcYMdUHE/edit?usp=sharing).

 ### General information

 1. All matches will be played with ScoreV2 in Team VS mode.
 2. 32 teams will qualify for the bracket stage, chosen through Qualifier Stage.
 3. All maps will be played with No Fail enabled, in addition to the appropriate mods.
-4. All matches must take place between Friday 23:59 UTC and Sunday 23:59 UTC.
+4. All matches must take place before 12:00 UTC the following Monday of that week.
 5. Reschedules must be submitted before Thursdays at 23:59 UTC during the week a round is to take place.
-Teams can reschedule by using the `/matchup_reschedule` command in the Discord server.
 Exceptions are made on a case-by-case basis.
 6. Staff are prohibited from playing in the tournament with the exception of streamers, commentators, and GFX artists.

 ### Registration

 1. Registrations will be done through this [form](https://docs.google.com/forms/d/e/1FAIpQLSdxGhsO75C87lybcdrjtYsYChhmxRmPRxtaWCe321n1eFmBLw/viewform).
 2. The minimum team size is 3 members, and the maximum team size is 5 members.
-3. Team names may consist of 3 to 20 characters with acronyms of 2 to 4 letters along with a team photo.
+3. Team names may consist of 3 to 20 characters with acronyms of 2 to 4 letters.
-4. Inappropriate pictures, names, and/or acronyms are subject to change at the discretion of administration.
+4. Inappropriate names and/or acronyms are subject to change at the discretion of administration.
 5. Teams must have members all either residing within or with profile flags within the same region.
 6. Teams will exclusively be scheduled based on their region and not their actual place of residence.
 7. There will be three regions for this tournament: